symbol/symbol-docs/source/concepts/account-restriction.rst

 Address restriction
 *******************

-An account can decide to **only receive** transactions from a list of allowed **addresses**.
-Alternatively, the account can define a list of blocked addresses.
+An account can decide to **only receive** transactions from a list of allowed **addresses** (White-listed addresses).
+Alternatively, the account can define a list of blocked addresses (black-listed addresses).

 Restricting **incoming transactions** is useful when the account will be only receiving transactions from known addresses, or when the account wants to block transactions coming from unknown senders.